 3.3 Propagation and radiation effects

-Telecommunication links between earth stations and space research satellites must pass through the Earth’s atmosphere where absorption, precipitation and scattering affect the propagation of radio signals and limit the use of a number of frequency bands.
+Telecommunication links between earth stations and space research satellites must pass through the Earth’s atmosphere where absorption, precipitation, and scattering affect the propagation of radio signals and limit the use of a number of frequency bands.
 Precipitation, especially rain, causes absorption and scattering of radio waves that can lead to severe signal attenuation.
 For all rainfall rates, the specific attenuation increases rapidly up to about 100 GHz, after which the rate of attenuation does not increase appreciably as a function of frequency.
 For countries located in regions of high rain rate, the choice of suitable frequencies is critical if they are to maintain a high quality of performance despite adverse weather conditions.

 Molecular absorption is primarily due to atmospheric water vapour and oxygen.
 Trace gases, in the absence of water vapour, can also contribute significant attenuation for frequencies greater than about 70 GHz.
-Water vapour has absorption lines centred at 22.235 GHz, at 183.3 GHz and around 325 GHz.
-Oxygen has a series of absorption lines extending from 53.5 to 65.2 GHz, and an isolated line centred at 118.74 GHz.
+Water vapour has absorption lines centred at 22.235 GHz, at 183.3 GHz, and around 325 GHz.
+Oxygen has a series of absorption lines extending from 53.5 GHz to 65.2 GHz, and an isolated line centred at 118.74 GHz.
 In the future it may be desirable to employ geostationary relay stations operating at frequencies which are relatively opaque to the transmission of radio signals through the Earth’s atmosphere, thereby limiting interference between the relay stations and spacecraft from terrestrial stations.

 Sky noise temperature as seen by an earth station antenna is a function of frequency, antenna elevation angle, and atmospheric conditions.
 Above about 4 GHz, precipitation can result in an increase in sky noise that is several times larger than the receiver noise temperature.
 The sky noise temperature seen by a spacecraft is determined primarily by celestial bodies such as the moons and the planets that provide the backdrop for most space research missions.
 The Sun with blackbody radiation temperature of 6 000 K, would greatly increase the system noise temperature and therefore transmissions that require a receiving antenna to point at or near the Sun are usually avoided.
-The blackbody radiation temperatures of the moon and planets range from about 50-700 K (Earth is 290 K).
+The blackbody radiation temperatures of the moon and planets range from about 50 K to 700 K (Earth is 290 K).
 For many near-Earth missions, the Earth will generally be within the main lobe of a spacecraft or DRS antenna and contribute to the overall noise temperature of the receiving system.
-System noise temperature of typical spacecraft range from 600 to 1 500 K.
+System noise temperature of typical spacecraft range from 600 K to 1 500 K.

 Below 100 MHz, spectrum options for space research are generally not considered because ionospheric effects, cosmic and man-made noise mitigate against the use of frequencies in that range.
 In the range between 100 MHz and 1 GHz, atmospheric absorption is low and weather has very little effect on signal propagation.
 Background noise, however, is relatively high, increasing as 1/f 2, and therefore the use of low-noise receivers does not provide significant improvement in performance in this range.
-In the 1 to 10 GHz frequency range, weather effects are very small particularly at the lower end of the range permitting essentially weather independent communications.
+In the 1 GHz to 10 GHz frequency range, weather effects are very small particularly at the lower end of the range permitting essentially weather independent communications.
 Both, galactic and atmospheric noise are low permitting the use of low-noise receivers.
 Above 10 GHz and up to 275 GHz, the propagation of signals through the atmosphere is subject to high attenuation primarily due to precipitation and gaseous absorption.
 Both of these conditions can have a significant effect on Earth-to-space communication paths.